Abiroop/Email_using_Raspberry_Pi/README.md

 # Email_using_Raspberry_Pi
-Please use all the commands given in the terminal_log2.txt
+Please execute the commands provided in the terminal_log2.txt file, to ensure all the required libraries for the project are installed along with the required software upgrades.